ThePhaseless/Glare/README.md

 Before using this script, make sure you have the following:

 - [Sunshine](https://github.com/LizardByte/Sunshine) installed on your system.
-- The `setdpi.exe` tool.
+- The `setdpi.exe` tool if you plan to change the dpi (scale) when streaming.
 You can download it from [here](https://github.com/imniko/SetDPI/releases).
 - A display that can display the resolution of your client (you add custom resolutions in both AMD and Nvidia settings app)

 ## Note